scioffi/SWEN-344-Event-Manager/APIDocumentation.md

  ## 2. Get a User by UserId

-GET `/api/getUser` will return all the users in the system
+GET `/api/getUser?userId=` will return user with the specified in the system

 ### Request:
 **Base URL**: ```http://localhost:8080/api/getUser```